 Word count of Wolf Hollow is 60,000.
 Originally written as an adult book, marketed and edited as a children’s book.

 West Pennsylvania, 1943, autumn.
 We’re told the year right away.
 It’s immediately clear that this is a war-aftermath story.

 “Wolf Hollow” is a romantic, intriguing name reminiscent of something Anne Shirley would dream up.
 (Raccoon Creek and the Turtle Stone are other fetching names used in the book.)
 But unlike the world of (the original) Green Gables, this is no utopia.
-Instead, Wolf Hollow is an ‘apparent utopia’, where people grow ‘victory gardens‘ and residents are surrounded by nature.
+Instead, Wolf Hollow is an ‘snail under the leaf setting’, where people grow ‘victory gardens‘ and residents are surrounded by nature.
 There is plenty of hygge — the peeling of apples, the large family table in their big, warm farm house.

 By the time we got to the schoolhouse, it was raining in earnest.
 We three had worn oilcloth ponchos, hoods up, and boots, so we were plenty dry and warm, but many of the other children came in soaked and shivering.

 Each season meant a world refashioned inside its stalls and storerooms.

 Pockets of warmth in winter, the milk cows and draft horses like furnaces, their heat banked by straw bedding and new manure.

 In spring, swallows fledged from muddy nests wedged in crannies overhead, and kittens fresh and soft staggered between hooves and attacked the tails of tackle hanging from stable pegs.